-Lead in household dust can be caused by deteriorating lead-based paint in your home.
-It can also be tracked in from outside or carried in on clothing.
-When lead dust exists on the surfaces in your home or in the air you breathe, it has the potential to cause serious health problems, especially in small children.
+Deteriorating lead-based materials in older homes can result in the release of lead dust – this dust can also be tracked in from outside or carried in on clothing.
+When lead dust exists on the surfaces in your home or in the air you breathe, it has the potential to cause serious health problems, especially in children.

 Identifying Lead Dust

-- Indoor surfaces (such as window frames or doors) that bump or rub against other objects
+- Indoor surfaces that bump or rub against other objects, such as window frames or doors

 - Deteriorating lead paint on any surface in the home